International Relations

 IR 6301.
 Internship.
 3 Semester Hours.

-Credit is awarded for work with a U.S. or foreign private business, non-governmental agency, state, national, or international organization that is involved in international trade, activity, or research.
-Three hours may be earned during a regular academic semester in which a student works 20 hours a week.
-Students may enroll in two semesters (up to six hours) for internship credit.
-If a student enrolls for six hours of internship in one semester, the student must work 40 hours a week.
-A member of the graduate faculty coordinates the internship.
-The internship student keeps a weekly log of activities and prepares at least one paper integrating theory with the internship experience.
+Credit is awarded for work with a U.S. or foreign private business, non-governmental agency or governmental organization that is involved in international activity or research.
+Three hours of course credit may be earned by working 150 hours in a semester.
+May be repeated once for credit.
+A member of the Department faculty coordinates the internship.
+The internship student submits a weekly log of activities and prepares at least one paper or project integrating theory with the internship experience.
+The faculty supervisor will secure the internship supervisor’s evaluation of the student’s performance.
+This course is evaluated on a Satisfactory/Non-Satisfactory basis.

 IR 6302.
 Internship.
 3 Semester Hours.